MinhajJamraiz/Capstone/Readme.txt

+Capstone Project: DHL smart automated warehouse system

+GROUP 4

+1: Muhammad Mohsin Abbasi ESE 7221880
+2: Minhaj Jamraiz Abbasi MDT 7223983
+3: Asaad Saeed Hamid Alawy MDT 7219758
+4: Wajihah Kainat MDT 7223295

+SETUP AND CONFIGURATION METHODS:

 1- For running the DHL Capstone Application (including JAVAFX SDK for windows x64):

       we have included a jar application in RunnableJarFile.
 JavaFX SDK is also provided in the same folder.
       cd into RunnableJarFile folder and open terminal.

       Run the following command in the terminal.

       java --module-path "C:\Users\mohsi\RunnableJarFile\openjfx-25_windows-x64_bin-sdk\javafx-sdk-25\lib" --add-modules javafx.controls,javafx.fxml -jar DHL_CapstoneApplication_Group4.jar

       Please adjust the module path for the lib folder as it is in your system.

       This should open the application.

       Refer to corresponding screencast video on how to use it.